StackStorm/orquesta/docs/source/overview.rst

 change, keeps track of the sequence of task execution, manages change history of the runtime context, evaluate outbound task transitions, identifies any new tasks for execution, and determines the overall workflow state and result.

+When there is no more tasks identified to run next, the workflow is complete.
+On workflow completion, regardless of state, the workflow result contains the list of error(s) if any and the output as defined in the workflow defintion.
+If the workflow failed, the workflow conductor will do its best to render the output from the latest version of the runtime context at completion of the workflow execution.